NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Parameter-Choice.md

 |  1.0e-02   |  —         |       —      |   —          |   —         |

-For comparison, in Table III-D are presented the results of interpolation received by using extended precision arithmetic (extended precision ``Double64`` float type from the [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl) package has 31 significant decimal digits).
+For comparison, in Table III-D we presented the results of interpolation received by using extended precision arithmetic (extended precision ``Double64`` float type from the [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl) package has 31 significant decimal digits).

 Table III-D. Spline constructed with ```RK_H2``` reproducing kernel using extended Double64 arithmetic